- Workers Compensation Act 1987

-The IMC may examine the worker to aid their evaluation of the worker’s ability to undertake specific tasks or functions that may inform decisions about fitness for work.
+The IMC may talk to the worker as part of a file review, and/or examine the worker to aid their evaluation of the worker’s ability to undertake specific tasks or functions, if this will contribute to achieving recovery and return to work outcomes.

 Where a worker has a union-representative involved in their return to work, the IMC will include that representative in discussions with the worker, at the worker’s request.

 The IMC may communicate with the employer to confirm the suitability and availability of identified work.
 Where appropriate, they may also review the workplace to help facilitate appropriate return to work solutions.